The Render Settings section allows control over various Arnold System settings.

 Use an optimal number of render threads based on the number of hardware processing cores.

 If autodetect is disabled, this will let you manually set the number of rendering threads.
 Negative numbers are also allowed.
-If specifying 0 threads means use all cores on a machine, then negative numbers can mean use all but that many cores.
+If specifying 0 threads means to use all cores on a machine, then negative numbers can mean use all but that many cores.
 For example, threads=-2 means use all but two cores, while threads=2 means only use two cores.
 This is useful when you want to leave one or two cores for other tasks.
 One example of this is so that the DCC application can be more responsive while Arnold is rendering in the Render View.

 Specify whether binary encoding is used to compress large float arrays into a more compact ASCII representation, leading to smaller files and faster load times, while still being mostly human-readable.
 Also, the binary encoding has exact 32-bit precision, whereas without this binary output floating point values are truncated into at most 8 ASCII digits (e.g. 1234.5678).
 The encoded arrays are indicated by prefixing the array type with "b64".